aserto-dev/topaz/docs/config.md

 - *listen_address* - string - allows the health service to spin up on the configured port (default: "0.0.0.0:9494")
-- *certs* - certs.TLSCredsConfig - based on [aserto-dev/certs](https://github.com/aserto-dev/certs) package allows setting the paths of your certificate files.
+- *certs* - aserto.TLSConfig - based on [aserto-dev/go-aserto](https://github.com/aserto-dev/go-aserto) package allows setting the paths of your certificate files.
 By default the certificates are not configured.

 #### Metrics: